pierrepicaud/einstein/README.md

 Link to [apk](./build/app/outputs/flutter-apk/app-release.apk)

 ## About einstein
 It's basically a minimalist Twitter with Tinder like cards intead of the tweets

+## Build
+First download the repo
+`git clone git@github.com:pierrepicaud/einstein.git`

+Then get the dependencies
+`flutter pub get`

+Finally build
+`flutter build apk`

 ## Features